Arena Hash

-Arena Hash was a Peruvian rock band.
-The band originated from the early "Paranoia", a band formed at Maria Reina School, a Peruvian school in 1984.
+Arena Hash was a Peruvian rock band formed in Lima in 1984.
+The band originated from the early "Paranoia", a band formed at the Colegio Maria Reina by Pedro Suárez-Vértiz.
 Arena Hash became famous in 1988 with their local hit "Cuando La Cama Me Da Vueltas".
+With a mix of rock, latin rock and indie rock, the band was among the most popular of Peru during the 1980s and 90s, with its most iconic song being, Y Es Que Sucede Así.